lammps/lammps/doc/src/Fortran.rst

    END PROGRAM testlib

-It is also possible to pass command line flags from Fortran to C/C++ and thus make the resulting executable behave similar to the standalone executable (it will ignore the `-in/-i` flag, though).
+It is also possible to pass command line flags from Fortran to C/C++ and thus make the resulting executable behave similarly to the standalone executable (it will ignore the `-in/-i` flag, though).
 This allows to use the command line to configure accelerator and suffix settings, configure screen and logfile output, or to set index style variables